Cyclopean masonry: Locations of structures

-The Nuraghe of Bronze age Sardinia also are described as being constructed in cyclopean masonry, as are some of the constructions of the Talaiot culture abounding on Menorca and present to a lesser extent on Mallorca.
+In Italy, polygonal masonry is particularly indicative of the region of Latium; scholars including Giuseppe Lugli have carried out studies of the technique.
+Some notable sites that have fortification walls built in this technique include Norba, Signia, Alatri, Boiano, Circeo, Cosa, Alba Fucens, Palestrina,Terracina and Santa Severa.
 One of the largest and least known is the "acropolis" in Alatri, an hour south of Rome.
-It also seems to have a portal the summer solstice sun shines and some think it is also has a number of other astronomical significant points to it.
-It is thought to be the second largest in Europe after Athens.
+It also seems to have a portal through which the summer solstice sun shines and some think it is also has a number of other astronomical significant points to it.
+It is thought to be the second largest in Europe, after Athens.
+In Sicily, there are many Cyclopean structures especially in Erice, in the western part of the island.
+The Nuraghe of Bronze Age Sardinia also are described as being constructed in cyclopean masonry, as are some of the constructions of the Talaiot culture abounding on Menorca and present to a lesser extent on Mallorca.